SergiusTheBest/plog/README.md

 ```

 ##Appender
-`Appender` uses `Formatter` to get a desired representtion of log data and outputs (appends) it to a file/console/etc.
+`Appender` uses `Formatter` to get a desired representation of log data and outputs (appends) it to a file/console/etc.

 ###File appender